-3.1 Kindergarten Panel Cohort
+3.1 Kindergarten, Panel Cohort, and Kindergarten Children in Wave 1 and 2

 The initial sample of elementary schools was established in order to access Kindergarten institutions.
 This sample reported a large and meaningful number of Kindergartens.
 Thus, here no compensation for refusal or nonparticipation had to take place.
 However, some of the sampled Kindergartens refused participation in the survey.
-To address this problem, for each sampled Kindergarten a set of replacement Kindergartens (reported from the same school) was determined.
-Replacement Kindergartens were defined that in comparison to the original Kindergarten they deliver the same or a very similar Kindergarten with an (almost) identical number of children.6 If the original Kindergarten refused participation or failed to give explicit consent within a defined time range, replacement Kindergartens were asked to participate.
+To address this problem, for each sampled Kindergarten a set of replacement Kindergartens was determined.
+Replacement Kindergartens were defined that in comparison to the original Kindergarten they deliver the same or a very similar Kindergarten with an (almost) identical number of children.
+If the original Kindergarten refused participation or failed to give explicit consent within a defined time range, replacement Kindergartens were asked to participate.